angelakdang/whitson-sdk-python/README.md

 PATH_TO_TOKEN=token.json
 ```

-If you have it, store your token in a JSON file (only the `access_token` key is required):
+If you have it, store your token in a JSON file.
+If not, it will be automatically generated and saved in the
+directory specified by `PATH_TO_TOKEN`:
 ```json
  {
    'access_token': '<access-token-value>',